 Who is Dave Ulrich?

-How is Ulrich’s Model Applied?
+How is Ulrich’s Model applied?

 - 1. HR Business Partners (Embedded HR): These are HR professionals who sit with the business units and work closely with line managers.
 Their job is to act as Strategic Partners and sometimes Change Agents to that part of the business.
 For example, an HR Business Partner for the Sales department will understand the sales team’s goals and help plan people strategies (hiring, training, performance) to meet those goals.
 They are embedded in the organization, ensuring HR strategy aligns with each department’s needs.